Do I Have to Comply with an Auto Recall?

 - Liability for faulty or defective parts.
 The liability for injuries caused by faulty or defective products can fall back on auto manufacturers and dealers.
 Generally, there are three types of defects.
 A design defect is a flaw in the vehicle’s plan or design or a part that makes it unfit for its intended use.
 A manufacturing defect is an error in the production or assembly of the vehicle or part, which prevents it from functioning properly.
 A marketing defect involves a product advertised for an improper and potentially dangerous use.
 Manufacturers are liable for injuries and other damages caused by defects that they know or should know about.

-Injury attorneys in Baton Rouge, Louisiana urge all drivers to comply with automobile and car part recalls when they receive a letter or hear of the recall on the news.
+At Marks and Lear, we urge all drivers to comply with automobile and car part recalls when they receive a letter or hear of the recall on the news.
 Recall repairs are usually free and compliance saves lives.

 The attorneys at Marks and Lear PLC are committed to helping clients get the compensation they deserve after an auto accident and offer free consultations.